Shotbow/minez-official-textures/README.md

 - Fishing Pack: Changes the water splash texture from blue to yellow, to make fishing splashes much more visible.
 - Improved Paintings Pack: Significantly improves the quality of all paintings.
 - Food Overlay Pack:
-- Inventory Pack:
+- Inventory Pack: Adds an underlay to inventories for faster item sorting.
 - Vanilla Override Pack:
-- Red Sandstone Slab Pack:
+- Red Sandstone Slab Pack: Makes the bottom of red sandstone slabs less red.

 ## Modifying the Pack
 {info about how to change textures in the pack, and how to override textures in the pack by creating a copy of the pack}